sgowrishetty/resume-checklist/README.md

 ## Template and Basics:

 - ✅ **Template Time:** Pick an [Application Tracking System friendly template](https://assets.ctfassets.net/pdf29us7flmy/6NLdBCISS0n7kzd0UZQqVS/aa489033ab3d9d9a47cb845251dd481f/ATS_Resume_Template.docx).
-- ✅ **Contact Info:** Include your mobile digits and a professional email.
+- ✅ **Contact Connection:** Include your mobile digits and a professional email.
 Skip the pigeon post address.
 - ✅ **Tailor-Made Summary:** Align your summary with the job description.
 Write a mini-biography without sounding like a Shakespearean tragedy.
 Keep it peppy!
 - ✅ **One Page Wonder:** Keep it short and sweet.
 Your resume should be like a good joke – impactful and under one page.
 - ✅ **Keyword Couture:** Sprinkle in some job description keywords to make your resume play nice with the ATS.
 Yes, the robots are watching!